Data Protection for VMware vSAN

 Each Velero operation -- on-demand backup, scheduled backup, restore -- is a custom resource, defined with a Kubernetes Custom Resource Definition (CRD) and stored in etcd.
 Velero also includes controllers that process the custom resources to perform backups, restores, and all related operations.
 You can back up or restore all objects in your cluster, or you can filter objects by type, namespace, and/or label.

 Velero is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster (e.g. upgrades).

 For more information go to velero.io

 VMware vSphere® Replication™ (VR) is a hypervisor-based, asynchronous replication solution for vSphere virtual machines.
-It is fully integrated with VMware vCenter Server® and VMware vSAN. vSphere Replication delivers flexible, reliable and cost-efficient replication to enable data protection and disaster recovery for virtual machines in your vSphere environment.
-Replication is configured on a per virtual machine basis allowing precise control over which workloads are protected.
+It is fully integrated with VMware vCenter Server® and VMware vSAN. vSphere Replication delivers flexible, reliable, and cost-efficient replication to enable data protection and disaster recovery for virtual machines in your vSphere environment.
+Replication is configured per virtual machine, allowing precise control over which workloads are protected.